 Join Msgr.
 Bill Kubacki of the Diocese of Toledo for a pilgrimage in the Footsteps of St. Paul.
 Bring your Bibles!
 We will be receiving Biblical and historical teaching throughout.
 Our pilgrimage includes a 3-day cruise.
+(This pilgrimage is SOLD OUT.
+Please click here to view our other pilgrimages leaving from the Toledo, Ohio area.)

 Day 2: MON – Thessaloniki – Arrive Thessaloniki, a city that is over 2300 years old.
 It was built in 316 BC by Kassandros, the Macedonian King, and was named after his wife, Thessalonika, the sister of Alexander the Great.
 It was here that Paul wrote his letter to the Thessalonians.
 Later, the city flourished under the Byzantine Empire.
 Transfer to our hotel, dinner and overnight.
 D